Faith and state are a powerful mix for India's Modi

 In the more than three decades since, Indian politics has changed completely.
 The product of an act once disavowed by leaders across the political spectrum will this week be celebrated almost universally.
 Politicians, actors, and even billionaire industrialists will join the carefully choreographed spectacle: One tycoon declared in Davos that the temple's consecration should be seen by the world as a "reflection of India's goodness."

-At the center of this throng will be one man: Prime Minister Narendra Modi.
-This is not surprising in the least, but for most of India's history it would have been.
+At the centre of this throng will be one man: Prime Minister Narendra Modi.
+This is not surprising in the least, but for most of India's history, it would have been.
 Modi's centrality to this ritual goes a long way toward explaining why, as he prepares to launch his campaign for a third term, his position atop India's rambunctious politics seems unassailable.

+Modi has bloodlessly satisfied two of the three demands Hindu nationalism always made of the liberal Indian state: the temple, and a revocation of the special status granted to Muslim-majority Kashmir after independence.
+Achieving the third — an end to separate civil laws governing India's religious minorities — seems well within reach if Modi wins a third term.

 It would be too simplistic to view the symbolism of Modi at Ayodhya purely as archaism, a conscious attempt to return the country to some lost Hindu golden age.
 As with Gandhi, Modi's revivalism is also radical and reformist — as underscored by the fact that he is neither a Brahmin, tasked with religious duties, nor a Kshatriya, supposed to hold temporal power, and yet will preside over a temple rite as, in his own words, a divine "instrument to represent all the people of India."